Svraga/r2s-machine-learning-805431/README.md

 ## 5. Conclusions

-The project successfully developed a multilingual BERT model for semantic similarity prediction, achieving strong performance metrics (MSE: \[value], MAE: \[value], R²: \[value]) that demonstrate its effectiveness in capturing cross-lingual semantic relationships.
+The project successfully developed a multilingual BERT model for semantic similarity prediction, achieving strong performance metrics (MSE: 0.0339, MAE: 0.1062, R²: 0.9844) that demonstrate its effectiveness in capturing cross-lingual semantic relationships.
 These results validate our approach, combining data augmentation techniques with transformer architecture.

 While the current implementation shows promising results, several improvements could enhance the model's robustness.
 For example: